GraphThinker: Reinforcing Temporally Grounded Video Reasoning with Event Graph Thinking: Method

-To provide explicit reasoning structure and temporal dependency cues for event causal thinking, we construct an Event-based Video Scene Graph (EVSG) for each video.
-The EVSG serves as a structured event relation representation that encodes spatial relations and temporal dependencies among objects and events, providing an intermediate thinking process to constrain MLLM reasoning, thus mitigate hallucinations.
+To provide explicit event-level structure for temporally grounded reasoning, we construct an Event-based Video Scene Graph (EVSG).
+EVSG serves as a structured representation that organises video evidence into event nodes, intra-event entity-relation triplets, and inter-event temporal edges.

-Given an input video, we first employ an MLLM to generate multi-grained dense captioning for each video.
-To achieve it, we set different upper limits on the number of events and allow the MLLM to automatically produce captions under these constraints.
-Specifically, we define three event limits (e.g., 5, 10, and 15, based on the results in Tab.~\ref{tab:param_event_limit} ) and let the model segment the video accordingly into 5, 10, or 15 consecutive and non-overlapping temporal segments.
-For each segment, the model generates a corresponding caption.
-Finally, the MLLM generates dense captions at three levels of granularity: coarse, middle, and fine, denoted as $C^{\text{coarse}}$, $C^{\text{middle}}$, and $C^{\text{fine}}$, respectively.
-The goal of producing multi-grained dense captions is to mitigate potential hallucinations during caption generation.
-Cross-level comparison of coarse and fine-grained captions detects inconsistencies, suppressing hallucinated details before graph construction.
+Given an input video, we first prompt an MLLM to generate multi-grained dense captions with different event-number constraints, producing coarse, middle, and fine descriptions, denoted as $C^{\text{coarse}}$, $C^{\text{middle}}$, and $C^{\text{fine}}$.
+Multi-grained captioning provides a multi-stage self-consistency mechanism.
+Coarse captions capture the global event progression, while fine-grained captions preserve local details.
+During EVSG construction, these descriptions are jointly used to filter inconsistent or weakly supported event descriptions, yielding a more robust structured representation than dense captions.

-Next, we employ the MLLM to construct the Event-based Video Scene Graph using the self-generated multi-grained dense captions.
-The process of building the graph from captions consists of two stages: generation and refinement.
-In the generation stage, the model primarily uses the middle-grained captions to build the initial event graph.
-Guided by predefined instructions and templates, the MLLM extracts the start and end timestamps for each event from the captions.
-It then identifies key object interactions described in each event and converts them into a set of video scene graph triplets, following the conventional 〈subject–relation–object〉 format used in traditional video scene graph representations.
+{Next, we employ the MLLM to construct the EVSG from these self-generated captions via a two-stage iterative process: generation and refinement.
+Specifically, first the MLLM primarily parses the middle-grained captions $C^{\text{middle}} = \{ c_1, c_2, \dots, c_n \}$ to build an initial event graph, where $n$ is the number of segmented events.
+Guided by predefined instructions, the MLLM extracts the start and end timestamps for each event description $c_i$ and maps it to a structured event subgraph $e_i$: